bihealth/hlama/README.md

 ```

 Create a configuration file with dependencies installed in Bioconda.
-If you have your dependencies installed in your $PATH then you can skip this step.
+If you have your dependencies installed in your $PATH or if you are using conda you can skip this step.

 ```
 cat <<"EOF" >~/.hlama.cfg